Preparing for the Summative ELPAC Administration

 Student Test Settings in TOMS

 Embedded and non-embedded accommodations and designated supports are available for students taking the Summative ELPAC.
 These accommodations and designated supports must be assigned in the [Test Settings] tab of the Student Profile page in TOMS.
-For more information about available accessibility resources, refer to the Accessibility Resources web page on the ELPAC website.
-Use of accommodations and designated supports does not affect student scores
+For more information about available accessibility resources and helpful videos about test settings, refer to the Accessibility Resources web page on the ELPAC website.
+Use of accommodations and designated supports does not affect student scores.

 In addition, unlisted resources are non-embedded supports that may be provided based on the student’s IEP or Section 504 plan.
 Use of unlisted resources must first be approved by the CDE.
 The following will apply if the CDE determines the unlisted resource changes the measured construct: